Refinancing requirements for mortgages

 Loan disclosures and closing your loan

-Finally you will need to review and sign the loan disclosures your lender sends you to get your home refinancing approved.
+You will need to review and sign the loan disclosures we send you to get your home refinancing approved.
 You’ll also need to attend the loan closing and sign new mortgage documents.